Financial highlights and outlook

 Capex ratio = Capex according to the cash flow statement / Revenue

 Capex includes investments in property, plant and equipment, investment property and other intangible assets according to the cash flow statement.
-Here, capital investment in essence comprises financial resources for modernizing and expanding our range of products and services, for optimizing our capacities and for improving the Premium Brand Group’s production processes.
+Here, capital investment in essence comprises financial resources for modernizing and expanding our range of products and services, for optimizing our capacities and for improving the Progressive Brand Group’s production processes.
 Investment decisions are requested by the specialist areas, then scrutinized and prioritized by Investment Controlling and the “Investment Group” corporate committee.
 Major decisions affecting investment policy are also approved by the Company’s Supervisory Board.

 Audi Report 2022